carsten-wenderdel/wildbg/README.md

 #### Topic 1: Neural nets

 The training process consists of three steps, which are repeated in a loop:
-1. Find lots positions for later rollout.
+1. Find lots of positions for a later rollout.
 Currently, rather random self play is used; later we want to make sure to find all kind of positions, including backgames.
 2. Roll out these positions.
 Currently, only 1-ply rollouts are possible.
 3. Train neural networks based on the rollout data.
-Currently, a single net with one hidden layer is supported; later different (and deeper) nets for different game phases are planned.
+Currently, a single net with several hidden layers is supported; later different nets for different game phases are planned.

 Already implemented is:
 * Roll out a certain position 1296 times, multithreaded.